Afshin-A/Obsidian/CS/Networking/JWT.md

 - So don't accept raw input from user.
 Always sanitize and escape.
 - Don't store JWT in `localStorage`, that makes application vulnerable to XSS attacks that would steal the JWT[^1].
 - Store JWT in cookies flagged with `HttpOnly`, `Secure`, and `SameSite=Strict`.
 With `HttpOnly`, cookies cannot be accessed by JavaScript code run on the client's side, so this secures the application against XSS attacks. `Secure` means the cookie is only sent via HTTPS.
 And, `SameSite=Strict` means the cookie is only sent to the same sites.[^2]
+- The modern hybrid way is to store JWT in a variable in memory and refresh them every 5-15 minutes.
 - Don't use the same JWT forever.
 Refresh them often using refresh tokens
 - Implement a strict [Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Guides/CSP)  This is basically a HTTP response header that instructs the browser what javascript to execute and what to ignore to prevent XSS (cross-site scripting) and other similar attacks.